 - In Ranma ½, we have ancient grandmaster Happosai, and of course Ranma's own master(and father) Genma.
 It should be noted, though, that Ranma himself is an equally enormous mooch, so maybe he actually DID learn something?

 - General Cross Marian from D.Gray-Man abuses his student Allen by making him gamble to pay off all his master's debts.
 The anime makes it worse, and takes it Up to Eleven when they do a filler-Episode 27: My Mentor General Cross.
 Whereupon, Cross has Allen doing slave labor, asks him to catch a lion for him, and corners him in alley ways to take his money.
-None of these things prescient in the manga.
-Allen has only ever said he gambled under Cross' care to pay off debts.

 - Chop-socky kung fu movies are LOADED with this kind of character.
 The old Shaolin master ordering his student to get him food and booze is practically a character type by itself.
 Examples include The Miracle Fighters and Shaolin Vs Lama.